ByronQuezada/Major-Project/proposal.md

 ## Need to have list
-    Maps that show levels.
+    Maps that show level

-    game play explanation.
-    Characters that can collide with objects.
+    Characters that can collide with ground.
+    character that move left/right and jump

+## Nice to have list
-    Objects that follows the laws of physics and collide with other objects.
+    objects that follow the laws of physics and collide with other objects. game play explanation.
     Start/Menu page.
+    Pause Game Bottom.
     Restart Game Bottom.
-    Pause Game Bottom.
     Percfect  running game screen.

-## Nice to have list
 More than 10 different levels.
 Have enemies to make it more difficult. customization of the character.